leejjoon/pywcsgrid2/doc/users/overview.rst

 ===============

 pywcsgrid2.Axes provides a few helper fucntion to annotate the axes.
-Most of them uses mpl_toolkits.axes_grid.anchored_artists, i.e., the *loc* parameter in most of the commands is the location code as in the legend command.::
+Most of them uses mpl_toolkits.axes_grid1.anchored_artists, i.e., the *loc* parameter in most of the commands is the location code as in the legend command.::